jaggederest/soto.sh/src/pages/posts/2018/11/2018-11-20-in-search-for-a-graphql-backend-architecture.md

 to the protocol usually end up being implemented in this library first.

-Under the hood, this library provides a function called `graphql` which accepts and schema, an object with functions, the query, and its variables and returns the resolved JSON data object.
+Under the hood, this library provides a function called `graphql` which accepts a schema, an object with functions, the query, and its variables; and returns the resolved JSON data object.

-No assumptions about the application layer.
-No assumptions about the transport layer.
-There are no assumptions even about the platform!
-You're perfectly capable of running this library on the browser with little trouble whatsoever.
+No assumptions are made about the application or transport layer, or even the platform!
+This library is perfectly capable  of running in the browser with very little trouble at all.

-However, beware that this library provides a whole package of features for parsing queries, dealing with errors, **building schema objects from GraphQL files**, among others.
+However, be aware that this library provides a whole package of features for parsing queries, dealing with errors, **building schema objects from GraphQL files**, among others.